aria1th/BitsAndChisels-Blueprint/README.md

 # Script usage for survival
 now there's no zip support, but there's save / load / info command.

 `/blueprint info`

 It shows how many bits you need for current 'holding' blueprint.

 `/blueprint save <name>`

 It saves current holded blueprint into prefixes + name.

 `/blueprint load <name>`

 It loads blueprint from <name>.Overrides current data of blueprint item.

+`/blueprint loadZip mumei2 a0b0b0`

+ It loads a0b0b0.nbt from mumei2.zip.